-Initial public offerings (IPOs) allow companies to sell stock as they go public.
-IPOs have an initial set price (before trading commences on the secondary market) and provide an additional way to be an early investor in companies you believe in.
+Initial public offerings (IPOs) allow companies to issue stock to the general public.
+IPOs have an initial set price (before trading commences on the secondary market) and provide the first opportunity for the general public to invest in the company.

 IPO Access lets you buy shares at the IPO price as the stock becomes available to the general public.
-With our random allocation process each eligible request has the same likelihood of receiving all, some, or none of the IPO shares they request.
-The number of shares you request does not change your chances of receiving an allocation.
+With our random allocation process, each customer’s eligible request has the same likelihood of receiving all, some, or none of the IPO shares they request.
+The number of shares you request doesn't change your chances of receiving an allocation.

-We partner with investment banks to help distribute IPO shares to the public.
-We are not an underwriter, so we don't work with the issuing company.
+We're invited by investment banks to participate in the distribution of IPO shares to the public.
+We're not an underwriter, so we don't work with the issuing company.
 Instead, investment banks allocate shares to us, and then we give our customers the chance to buy the shares we receive.

-Keep in mind that IPOs are considered speculative and risky investments, and may not be appropriate for every investor.
-Robinhood does not make recommendations regarding any particular IPO.
+IPOs are considered speculative and risky investments, and may not be appropriate for every investor.
+Robinhood doesn’t make recommendations regarding any particular IPO.
 Learn more about the risks.

 We receive a limited number of shares for each IPO.
 We use the number of shares, customer demand, and other factors to determine how many shares you'll get.
 You may get the full number of shares you requested, a partial amount, or none at all.

-Issuing companies and their underwriters may discourage flipping by refusing to allocate IPO shares to customers who have flipped shares in the past.
-Flipping could also lead us to offer fewer IPOs in the future if we allow the practice of flipping.
-Review the SEC's Investor Bulletin to learn more about "flipping" and investing in an IPO.
+Issuing companies and their underwriters typically discourage flipping of shares.
+Underwriters may restrict Robinhood from participating in IPOs in the future if we allow the practice of flipping.
+Review the SEC's Investor Bulletin to learn more about flipping and investing in an IPO.

-Like any investment you make, you can sell the shares you received through IPO Access at any point in time.
-However, if you sell IPO shares within 30 days of the IPO, it's considered "flipping" and you may be prevented from participating in IPOs for 60 days.
-This policy applies to all IPOs offered on IPO Access.
+You can sell the shares you received through IPO access at any point in time.
+However, if you sell IPO shares within 30 days of the IPO, it's considered flipping and you may be prevented from participating in IPO access for 60 days.
+This policy applies to all IPOs offered with IPO access.

-No. There are no added fees when investing in an IPO company.
+No fees are added when investing in an IPO company.
 You simply pay for the shares you are allocated at the IPO price.

-To make things fair, our model randomly selects who receives IPO shares from a pool of everyone who submitted a request (known as a Conditional Offer to Buy).
+To make things fair, our model randomly selects who receives IPO shares from a pool of everyone who submitted a request (known as a conditional offer to buy).
 Each eligible person can enter a request for shares.
-Each eligible request has the same likelihood of receiving all, some, or none of the IPO shares they request.
-The number of shares you request does not change your chances of receiving an allocation.
+Each customer’s eligible request has the same likelihood of receiving all, some, or none of the IPO shares they request.
+The number of shares you request doesn’t change your chances of receiving an allocation.

 If you've requested IPO shares, we'll let you know how many you can buy on the IPO date.
-We allocate shares after the market opens, but before the IPO share is trading on the open exchange.
+We allocate shares generally after the market opens, but before the IPO issuer’s shares are trading on the open exchange.

-When a company goes public, its stock might not start trading until midday on their IPO date.
-This is because underwriters must ensure they've allocated all the sold IPO shares before the stock can begin trading.
+When a company goes public, its stock might not start trading until midday on its IPO date.
+This is because underwriters must ensure they've allocated all the sold IPO shares before the stock can begin trading in the secondary market.

 Exchanges decide when they will start making options available.
-Options are not available for at least three business days after a company goes public.
+Options aren't available for at least 3 business days after a company goes public.
 Sometimes, it takes much longer (30 - 60 days) before a stock is eligible for options.
-Some stats exchanges look at when making that decision include:
+Stock exchanges look at various factors when making that decision, including:

-We partner with investment banks, acting in the role of underwriters, who invited Robinhood to be a selling group member and help distribute IPO shares to the public.
-That means we can only offer access to IPOs that our partners take part in.
+We work with investment banks, acting in the role of underwriters, who invite Robinhood to be a selling group member and help distribute IPO shares to the public.
+That means we can only offer access to IPOs in which we are invited to participate.

 We're hoping to expand our partnerships to help our customers gain access to more IPOs.
 We'll send you updates as our IPO program grows.

-Once a company files to go public, there is a 25 day "quiet period."
-During the quiet period, we will block all news and analyst reports from the company’s stock detail page.
+Once a company files to go public, there's a quiet period.
+During the quiet period, we block news from the company’s stock detail page.

-All that information will be available in the app once the IPO is complete and shares are trading in the public markets.
+Company information will be available in the app once the IPO is complete and shares are trading in the public markets.

 How a firm distributes shares to their customers.
 For example, Robinhood performs a randomized allocation.

 This is a request for IPO shares.
-By placing a COB, you’re asking for the opportunity to purchase your desired quantity of shares at the IPO price.
+By placing a conditional offer to buy (COB), you’re asking for the opportunity to purchase a quantity of shares at the IPO price.
 An investor may place, edit, or cancel a COB after the initial price range is published and before the confirmation period ends.

 This is when the registration statement is confirmed; typically the night before an IPO is set to trade.